ufjschool/ob-s14/drafts/second/HauntedStory.md

 According to Bolejack, they do not ask clients to leave their homes during investigations but prefer for them to stay in a particular area of the house for the duration of the investigation and to stay as quiet as possible.

-Unless the FPI wants to use the clients’ pets, then they too, are asked to remain in a confined area of the house.
-Bolejack said that they sometimes like to use clients’ pets as tools.
-They are more sensitive to paranormal activity than we are as individuals,” Bolejack said.
-“They also can’t lie, and they can’t make things up which makes them a great asset,” he chuckled.
+Unless the FPI wants to use the clients’ pets as tools in the investigation, then they too, are asked to remain in a confined area of the house.
+But Bolejack said that they do often like to use clients’ pets.
+"They are more sensitive to paranormal activity than we are as individuals,” Bolejack said.
+“They also can’t lie, and they can’t make things up, which makes them a great asset,” he chuckled.

 For example, if a dog has been claimed to bark at a corner of the house at the same time every night, that’s an indication that something bizarre is going on.
 This doesn’t necessarily confirm that something paranormal is going on, but the dog’s tendency causes the FPI team to be more curious about that specific corner and the activity that might be going on there, Bolejack said.

-The same applies to children as well.
+The same applies to children, as well.
 Bolejack said that children often play an important role while investigating, because unfortunately whatever oddities are occurring, it usually involves them.
 According to Bolejack, when children become so bothered by something and the parents feel helpless, they call FPI.

 “ 'Are you gonna make the ghosts go away?' ” children often ask.
 “You look at them and you’re like, what do I say to that?”
 Bolejack shrugged.